 Annapurna Range, which stretches for 55 kilometers in the Himalayas, is home to many tall peaks like Annapurna South (7219m), Annapurna I (8091m), Annapurna III (7555m), Annapurna IV (7525m) and Annapurna II (7937 m).
-Annapurna, translated from Sanskrit as ‘Goddess of Harvest’ and ‘rich in sustenance,’ opened a new vista in mountaineering history of the world, when members of a French expedition — Maurice Herzog and Louis Lachenal — climbed the mountain on June 3, 1950.
+Annapurna, translated from Sanskrit as ‘Goddess of Harvest’ and ‘rich in sustenance,’ opened a new vista in the mountaineering history of the world when members of a French expedition — Maurice Herzog and Louis Lachenal — climbed the mountain on June 3, 1950.

-Besides tall peaks, the region is home to numerous trekking trails like Annapurna Circuit, Annapurna Sanctuary, Jomsom-Muktinath, Ghorepani-Poonhill, Sikles, Mardi Himal, Upper Mustang, Manang, Dhaulagiri Circuit, Dolpa, and Dhorpatan.
+Besides tall peaks, the region is home to numerous trekking trails like Annapurna Circuit, Annapurna Sanctuary, Jomsom-Muktinath, Ghorepani-Poonhill, and Sikles, Mardi Himal, Upper Mustang, Manang, Dhaulagiri Circuit, Dolpa, and Dhorpatan.
 These trails attract thousands of trekkers every year.
-Nature lovers can view and experience spectacular mountains, deepest gorge of the world in Kali Gandaki, Thorung La Pass (5416m), beautiful Gurung villages, unique cultural diversity of ethnic communities, Himalayan biodiversity, memorable homestays, and community-based tourism products, among others.
+Nature lovers can view and experience spectacular mountains, the deepest gorge of the world in Kali Gandaki, Thorung La Pass (5416m), beautiful Gurung villages, unique cultural diversity of ethnic communities, Himalayan biodiversity, memorable homestays, and community-based tourism products, among others.

 Annapurna Base Camp trek is one of the popular trekking trails that begin from Pokhara.
-The trail starts with a drive to Nayapool and progresses through Syaulibazar, Ghandruk, Tadapani, Chomrong, Bamboo, Machhapuchhre Base Camp (3700 m) and Annapurna Base Camp (4130m).
+The trail starts with a drive to Nayapool and progresses through Syaulibazar, Ghandruk, Tadapani, Chomrong, Bamboo, Machhapuchhre Base Camp (3700 m), and Annapurna Base Camp (4130m).
 It returns to Pokhara from Dhampus.